 Location, Time and Date:

-The 40th Annual West Coast Biological Sciences Undergraduate Research (WCBSUR) Conference will take place on Saturday, April 25, 2015, on the campus of Point Loma Nazarene University, located in San Diego, California.
-The WCBSURC is the oldest conference of its kind in the nation; through its first 39 years, it has brought together student and faculty participants representing 160 institutions in 31 states.
+The 41st Annual West Coast Biological Sciences Undergraduate Research (WCBSUR) Conference took place on Saturday, April 9, 2016, on the campus of Point Loma Nazarene University, located in San Diego, California.
+The WCBSURC is among the oldest conferences of its kind in the nation and through its first 40 years, has brought together student and faculty participants representing 171 institutions in 35 states.
+(See Conference History.)

-The Conference registration fee for both students and faculty is $40, when postmarked by the registration deadline date of March 20th, 2015.
+The Conference registration fee for faculty, students, and all friends and family members of participants who wish to attend, is $40 when postmarked by the registration deadline date of March 5th, 2016.
 The fee for late registrants is $50.
 The registration fee helps offset the costs of the continental breakfast, hot buffet luncheon, plenary speaker, awards reception and the Conference Abstract booklet.

 Student Research Presentations and Abstract Submission